 A motivational playlist to help you tackle your spring cleaning to-do list.
 Features Mitski, Nirvana, Outkast, Phoebe Bridgers, Sturgill Simpson and more.

-Grab your earbuds and tackle your spring cleaning to-do list with a playlist that’ll make you look forward to housework.
+Grab your earbuds or power up your Bluetooth speaker and tackle your spring cleaning to-do list with a playlist that’ll make you look forward to housework.

 Take out the trash, clean the oven, water the houseplants, run the vacuum cleaner, plant a garden, finally acknowledge the pile of dirty laundry growing in the corner of your bedroom—whatever you have to do to get ready for spring, you deserve an epic soundtrack.